Bullying and Harassment

 There is an implied term in all employment contracts that employers shall provide 'reasonable support' to an employee to ensure that they can carry out the duties of his or her job without harassment and disruption by fellow workers.
 Thus, employees suffering from bullying at work may, in appropriate circumstances, be able to bring a claim for breach of contract or constructive dismissal against their employers.

 If you find yourself in a situation where you have faced bullying and harassment at work, we can help.
-Please remember there are strict time limits in Employment claims and you should take good free legal advice as soon as possible.
+Please remember there are strict time limitations in Employment claims and you should take good free legal advice as soon as possible.

 In addition to No Win No Fee, Lawson-West solicitors act for our clients on a variety of other funding arrangements including Legal Expenses insurance funding.
 We can assess your case to decide which is the best funding option for you.